Skip to Content

 Bailey nocks on the door of Hobbit Hole at Hobbiton Movie Set in NZ

-Sir Jackson and his team performed an aerial search across New Zealand and found a farm just outside of Matamata that would be perfect for the movie set.
+Sir Jackson and his team performed an aerial search across New Zealand and found a farm just outside of Matamata that was to be perfect for the movie set.

 At the time, it was a working sheep farm owned by the Alexander family.
 Legend has it that the team knocked on the door to speak to the Alexanders, only to be told to come back later because they were watching a rugby match!